longlonglin/MDT/README.md

 /seed: contains various selected query nodes.

 To compile and run the code:

 g++ -std=c++11 main.cpp -o main // Compile

 ./main 				// Run

-// Modify the function calls in the main function to invoke different algorithms.
+Ps: Modify the function calls in the main function to invoke different algorithms.